gauravbhole18/SIMD_optimization/README.md

 - **Action Items:**
   - Address the identified issues and continue with the assigned tasks.

+### **Meeting 6: Updates on Issues and Resolution Plans (Date: YYYY-MM-DD)**
+- **Discussion Points:**
+  - Shared updates with Dr. K. Sekvakumar regarding the issues faced in implementing SIMD-optimized code.
+  - Discussed my plans to resolve the identified issues and improve the code.
+- **Action Items:**
+  - Work on the proposed solutions to address the current challenges.
+  - Continue optimizing the code for better performance.
+  - Prepare for the next progress review.

 ## Contributors
 - **Faculty Mentor**: Dr. K Selvakumar
 - **Student Contributor**: Gaurav Bhole